 Knowing your child needs help can be an overwhelming and scary feeling for parents.
 Early Steps provides individual support throughout the enrollment process to help you stay informed.
 Here is what you can expect.

 Your child is referred to Early Steps.

 Your local Early Steps office responds and performs an initial intake within 5 days of receiving the referral.

 A service coordinator is assigned and will contact the family at least one day prior to the evaluation and/or assessment.

-An evaluation and/or assessment will be completed and the Individualized Family Service Plan (IFSP) will be created within 45 days.
+An evaluation and/or assessment will be completed and the Individualized Family Service Plan (IFSP) will be created within 45 days of the referral.

 Once the IFSP is completed, your team will meet and conduct the entry Child Outcome Summary (COS) process.
 This is designed to measure your child’s skills in three areas: